-- Review plans and learning objectives with class and chaperones prior to arrival. - Review instructions and Ed Expo route; locate First Aid Station and Lost Child Center on map. - We encourage students to leave backpacks on the bus, as all bags are subject to search at the gate and this can slow your students' entrance to the fair. - Have elementary children all wear the same color shirt. - Ask students to bring a bag lunch and drink. - Coordinate lunch activities with chaperones prior to arrival. - Inform Manager of Ag Education & Ed Expo Coordinator Sarah Jane of students with special needs - 804-994-2743 or edu@statefairva.org. - Create chaperone packets with list of students in group, copy of map and supplies (adhesive bandages, pencils, tissues, etc.) - Use the 2021 Online Resource Directory and 2021 Field Trip Guide as learning/classroom tools. - Preschool and Elementary School Teachers: Prior to arrival, prepare the provided child ID wristbands by marking the inside of each band with the cell phone number of the person responsible for each child in your group while he or she is at the fair.
+- Review plans and learning objectives with class and chaperones prior to arrival. - Review instructions and Ed Expo route; locate First Aid Station and Lost Child Center on map. - We encourage students to leave backpacks on the bus, as all bags are subject to search at the gate and this can slow your students' entrance to the fair. - Have elementary children all wear the same color shirt. - · Ask students to bring a bag lunch and drink. - Coordinate lunch activities with chaperones prior to arrival. - Inform Manager of Ag Education & Ed Expo Coordinator Sarah Jane of students with special needs - 804-994-2743 or edu@statefairva.org. - Create chaperone packets with list of students in group, copy of map and supplies (adhesive bandages, pencils, tissues, etc.) - Use the 2021 Online Resource Directory and 2021 Field Trip Guide as learning/classroom tools. - Preschool and Elementary School Teachers: Prior to arrival, prepare child ID wristbands or necklace cards of your choosing.
+Please ensure that each child ID includes the the cell phone number of the person responsible for each child in your group while he or she is at the fair.
 Please do not write children's names anywhere on the bands!
-Additional wristbands will be available at check-in.